Highland, Illinois

 Highland is a sister city of Sursee in Switzerland.

-Highland is a part of the Metro-East region of the Greater St. Louis metropolitan area.
+Highland is a part of the Metro East region of the Greater St. Louis metropolitan area.

 History

 Highland was settled in the early 19th century by Swiss-German settlers.
 The town was founded in 1837 and celebrated its 175th Jubilee in 2012.
 It was first named Helvetia (pronounced "hellveesha") in accordance with the heritage of the town's Swiss-German founding members.
-The town voted to change its name to the English version, "Highland", in the early 20th century, as well as stopping production of its German language newspaper, in part to avoid negativity towards those of Germanic heritage at the advent of the First World War.
+The town voted to change its name to the English version, "Highland", in the early 20th century, as well as stopping production of its German language newspaper, in part to avoid negativity toward those of Germanic heritage at the advent of the First World War.
 Around the same time, a small town in northern Illinois also started calling itself Highland.
 Eventually, the town in northern Illinois became Highland Park.

 Highland has a rich history including extended visits by such notables as Abraham Lincoln.
 On November 21, 1915, the Liberty Bell passed through Highland on its nationwide tour returning to Pennsylvania from the Panama–Pacific International Exposition in San Francisco.